paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 A: On YOUR GitHub/Codeberg/server account.
 You keep full control.

 **Q: Can I use private repos?**
 A: Yes!
-Enable GitHub Pages, then use those raw URLs
+Enable GitHub Pages, then use those raw URLs.

 **Q: Will Google index my pages?**
 A: No (due to client-side rendering).